Our members…

 The Dusty Shed is part of a worldwide movement called ‘Men’s Sheds’, however we do not restrict membership only to men.
 It’s a place where older men and women can work on practical projects like woodworking or almost anything else (within reason) they’re interested in, or simply turn up for coffee and a chat.

 Our main goal is to improve people’s health and well-being by reducing loneliness and isolation.
-We specifically focus on men and women aged 50 years or older and live in Ely, Caerau, and the surrounding areas of Cardiff.
+We specifically focus on older men and women who live in Ely, Caerau, and the surrounding areas of Cardiff.

 LATEST NEWS